-We have been celebrating Dussehra since many years.
-We burn the effigy of the evil Ravana on Dussehra or Vijayadashami who was killed by Lord Ram to achieve the victory of good over the bad.
+We have been celebrating Dussehra for many years.
+We burn the effigy of the evil Ravana on Dussehra or Vijayadashami, who Lord Ram killed to achieve the victory of good over the bad.
 After nine days of spiritual owing to Goddess Durga in Navratri, we celebrate the tenth day as Dusshera.

 According to the Hindu calendar, Dusshera or Vijayadashami is celebrated on the tenth day of the month of Ashwin.
 It usually falls in September or October.
 The Navratri festival is celebrated for nine days, and on the tenth day, Dussehra is celebrated.

 The festival of Dussehra spreads the message that good is always Victorious.

 There was a great battle between Lord Rama and demon king Ravana.
 The battle lasted for ten days, and on the tenth day, Ravana was killed by Lord Rama.
 The day is celebrated as Dussehra or Vijayadashami.